Prescription and Illicit Drug Abuse

 Abuse of illicit drugs can make an older person’s overall health worse.
 For example, cocaine can cause heart problems even in young abusers.
 The effects on older people, who may already have heart disease, could be even more severe.
 In addition, people who abuse illicit drugs may be exposed to diseases they otherwise wouldn’t risk (such as HIV/AIDS or hepatitis, a liver disease).
 This is because drugs compromise judgment and can lead to harmful behaviors.
-Older adults who take illicit drugs also have a higher risk of accidents, falls, and injuries.
+Older adults who take illicit drugs or misuse prescription drugs also have a higher risk of accidents, falls, and injuries.

 For more about the effects of drugs on health, see “Medical Consequences of Drug Abuse.”